 WHY GO: Millbrook, Millerton, Pine Plains, and Amenia NY might not be as well known as Dutchess County’s Rhinebeck and Beacon.
 But therein lies their charms.
 These Northern Dutchess burgs in the Hudson River Valley, replete with outdoor adventures, prove that less is more.
 Especially when it pertains to population.
 And keeping away from crowds during a pandemic.

 Fish, ride horses, hike, shoot clays, bike, or just wander through an exquisite “Cup Garden.”
-There’s an Orvis compound, popular summit trails, a welcoming hilltop stable, adorable main streets, luxury boutique inns, and even a drive-in-movie-theater.
+There’s an Orvis compound, popular summit trails, a welcoming hilltop stable, adorable main streets, Brooklyn-ish shops, luxury boutique inns, and even a drive-in-movie-theater.

 You can keep well away from people outside of your COVID bubble, and still have the time of your life on this Dutchess County NY, Hudson Valley getaway.